theupdateframework/taps/tap7.md

 # Specification

-In order to help determine the TUF-compliance of a particular updater implementation, the following components are required by this TAP:
+In order to help determine the TUF-conformance of a particular updater implementation, the following components are required by this TAP:
 - Updater
-- Compliance Tester
+- Conformance Tester
 - Wrapper

-The **Updater** is the program to be tested, an implementation of a TUF-compliant updater client, as described in
+The **Updater** is the program to be tested, an implementation of a TUF-conformant updater client, as described in
 [the client section of the TUF specification](https://github.com/theupdateframework/tuf/blob/develop/docs/tuf-spec.txt#L931-L933)
 .

-The **Compliance Tester**, provided by TheUpdateFramework, will run a battery of tests intended to determine the TUF-compliance of the Updater.
+The **Conformance Tester**, provided by TheUpdateFramework, will run a battery of tests intended to determine the TUF-conformance of the Updater.
 The Tester can be thought of as a source of metadata and targets that will ultimately be received by the Updater, which must try to validate them correctly.
 The Updater will be expected to reject untrustworthy metadata and targets and accept